AshishKapoor/sannty-in/data/blog/full-stack-dev.md

 ---
-title: Full Stack Development (Bonus AI/ML)
+title: Full Stack Development (Weekend Edition)
 summary: I have been a frontend dev in Mobile and Web.
 Craving to get the taste of backend.
 date: '2024-04-03'
 tags: ['full stack', 'web development', 'machine learning', 'artificial intelligence']